Skip to main content

 After a few years working as a composer, musician, and rock band teacher, I qualified as a school music teacher in 2012.
 After a brief side quest in musical comedy, I transitioned my career from music to tech in 2014 when I found my first front end development job.
 I've worked as a front end developer and tech lead for startups, product agencies and global e-commerce, and I transitioned to developer experience and developer education in 2021.

-I've been streaming live coding on Twitch since 2020.
-My regular audience comprises beginners, mid-career developers and those with 20+ years experience who all come together to have fun with code and share experiences and advice.
-I build a variety of open source projects on stream, including fun and silly websites and helpful code examples to support educational tutorials.
+My Internet audience comprises beginners, mid-career developers and those with 20+ years experience who all come together to have fun with code and share experiences and advice.
+I build a variety of open source projects, including fun and silly websites and helpful code examples to support educational tutorials.
 I also maintain a thriving Discord community, where people can ask for tech help, career advice, or hang out and co-work during the day.

-As well as a partnered Twitch streamer, I am a Microsoft MVP for developer technologies, GitHub Star, and was the winner of the Jamstack Conf 2021 Community Creator Award.
+I am a GitHub Star, former Microsoft MVP for developer technologies (2021-2025), and the winner of the Jamstack Conf 2021 Community Creator Award.
+I also make videos on YouTube about tech and the history of The Internet.